Winemakers in the Verde Valley pour their passion into their work.

-“Dick was an artist and a gourmand, and he said the most educational thing you can do is educate your senses,” recalls Glomski who’s in his late 40s but looks more boyish than middle-aged in his khaki shorts and barefeet.
+“Dick was an artist and a gourmand, and he said the most educational thing you can do is educate your senses,” recalls Glomski who’s in his late 40s but looks more boyish than middle-aged wearing his khaki shorts and walking around with bare feet.
 “He made apple wine, so I made him a deal that I’d carry out the apples and he’d teach me how to make apple wine.”

 He stands up to point out one of Landis’ intricate weavings hanging next to a topographic map in his tiny Page Springs Cellars office wedged in a second-floor corner of a renovated white barn.
 The weaving looks as if it’s moving if you stand at the right distance from it.
 In some ways, it’s a perfect reflection of Glomski whose laid-back demeanor masks a mind and body in constant motion.

 So, Glomski headed into the backcountry and picked macintoshes that looked deceptively like red delicious apples, and Landis, who is now 85, taught him how to make apple wine.

 “I remember looking at the color of the wine and smelling it,” Glomski recalls.
 “And the smell was such a profound experience.
 It was like I was back in the place where I picked the apples.
 There was the scent of ponderosa pine in the sun, that butterscotch smell, babbling creeks and grasses.”